 We can not even begin to tell you how much we love this easy lemon chicken recipe.
 It’s far from boring.
-Instead the chicken is moist, flavorful and easy to make.
+Instead the chicken is juicy, flavorful and easy to make.
 It bursts with lemon flavor along with herbs, such as oregano and thyme, as well as toasted garlic and tangy mustard.

 It all starts with chicken thighs that we’ve rubbed with mustard, lemon zest and dried herbs.
 Then, we sear it in a hot pan, creating a golden brown crust.
-After that, we add lots of tart lemon juice and savory chicken stock then slide it into a hot oven until moist, juicy and cooked through.
+After that, we add lots of tart lemon juice and savory chicken stock then slide it into a hot oven until juicy and cooked through.

 This is no ordinary lemon chicken recipe.
 It’s one you’ll think about and crave for days.